cvs212/my-freestyle-project/PLANNING.md

 2. Among the choices that the user can select from the menu are:
   a.
 List popular baby boy or girl names from 2018 based on a user’s input and range of choice
   b.
 List the rankings of a particular name from a previous year
   c.
-Show famous people that share the name of a user’s choice
+Show famous people that share the name of a user’s choice (Edit 6.23.18: This option is no longer available.)
   d.
 Give the background and meaning behind a particular name
   e.
 List the related names of the name from a user’s input
   f.
 Give the user a choice to have the app randomly select a name for them